The Mosaic (MOS) Q2 2017 Results - Earnings Call Transcript

 Corrine D. Ricard - The Mosaic Co.

 Sure.
 We went out with our fill programs and had a tremendous amount of success on those fill programs, indicating to us that we probably saw lower ending inventory than was expected.
-With the disappointing spring, there were questions about whether or not we got those channel inventories emptied.
+With the disappointing spring, there was questions about whether or not we got those channel inventories emptied.
 It appears as if they got pretty empty because we had a big fill program, and we are effectively sold out for Q3.
 We have not seen a lot of trade yet at the up $20, but we also see no indication that that price won't hold.
-It's just a matter of they've just finished their fill orders.
+It's just a matter of, they've just finished their fill orders.
 We'll get a chance to test it soon, I'm sure.

 James C. O'Rourke - The Mosaic Co.

 Thanks, again, Don.
-Next question operator, please.
+Next question, operator, please.

 Operator